-I am a first year PhD student at Software and Societal Systems Department, School of Computer Science, Carnegie Mellon University, co-advised by Christian Kästner and Chris Timperley.
+I am a second year PhD student at Software and Societal Systems Department, School of Computer Science, Carnegie Mellon University, co-advised by Christian Kästner and Chris Timperley.
+I work on safety/security for software with ML/LLM-Agent components, and AI for software safety/security.

 Before joining CMU, I received my B.Eng. in Computer Science and B.Ec. in Economics and Finance at Tsinghua University, where I was fortunate to be advised by Prof. Maosong Sun and Prof. Junliang Xing.